ZCHGorg/AITrainer/README.md

 - **Creative Writing:** Collaborate with the bot to brainstorm ideas, receive suggestions, and elevate your creative writing endeavors.

-- **Problem Solving:** Turn to YourProjectName for inventive problem-solving discussions, where the bot's insights could be the game-changer.
+- **Problem Solving:** Turn to ZchgAIBot for inventive problem-solving discussions, where the bot's insights could be the game-changer.

 ## Getting Started